bonny/WordPress-Simple-History/readme.txt

 = n.n.n () =

 - Added: Logger messages is shown when clicking number of message strings in settings debug tab.
+- Fixed: Used wrong text domain for some strings in Limit Login Attempts logger.
 - Internal: Code formatting to match the WordPress coding standards.

 = 2.43.0 (October 2021) =